jaquelinejustino/sql2powerbi-project/README.md

-#SQL to Power BI
+#SQL to Power BI Project

----

 Welcome to this portfolio project! 🚀